Fallout 4: Far Harbor: Development and release

+Reception

-ReceptionFallout 4: Far Harbor was released to "generally favorable" reviews, according to the review aggregator Metacritic.
+Fallout 4: Far Harbor was released to "generally favorable" reviews, according to the review aggregator Metacritic.
 The new quests drew praise from reviewers, though the puzzle sections were criticized.
 In particular, Dan Stapleton (IGN) expressed admiration for the new quests but said that the puzzle rooms were "so hard to fail I'm not sure why Bethesda bothered".
 He also mentioned that the Far Harbor expansion contained some of the strongest quest content in Fallout 4.
 Peter Brown (GameSpot) commended the addition of "hours of side quests driven by curious characters", and the staff at Game Central agreed.
 Matt Wittaker (Hardcore Gamer) appreciated the quests: he praised the main questline for its focus on "moral ambiguity and tough choices", saying that that was what Fallout fans were seeking.
-The reviewers for Game Revolution and GameCentral disliked the puzzles, as did Jack de Quidt (Rock, Paper, Shotgun) who regarded them as very frustrating even though he felt they were "a small part of the release".
+The reviewers for Game Revolution and GameCentral disliked the puzzles, as did Jack de Quidt (Rock, Paper, Shotgun) who regarded AI pathfinding within puzzle segments as very frustrating even though he felt they were "a small part of the release".
 Both de Quidt and the Game Revolution reviewer considered the engine insufficient for the intricate puzzle sequences.
 Several reviewers made comparisons to the video game Minecraft when talking about the block-related content added in the expansion.

 Reviewers had varying opinions on the atmosphere and the fog.
 Stapleton commended the majority of the content except the fog, which he felt became annoying after a time, but Matt Wittaker thought the fog was not much of a nuisance if the player's character was built to mitigate radiation.
 David Ambrosini (IGN) and Christopher Livingston (PC Gamer) both praised the atmosphere; with Livingston saying "you can literally taste [it]".
 Reviewers were also divided over the storyline, with the writers for Game Revolution admiring the story and new characters, while Peter Brown found them uninteresting.

 Some reviewers did not like the expansion's repetitiveness, and Nic Rowen (Destructoid) was disappointed with the lack of uniqueness in the release.
 Chad Sapieha (Post Arcade) said that he was growing weary of the repetitive small tasks like managing loot, and traveling between settlements just to dispose of it; he added that he was done with Fallout 4 and its DLC and was prepared to move onto a further installment.
 David Soriano (IGN) commended the extensive size of the map but felt it was somewhat wasted.
 Alice Bell (VideoGamer.com) and the reviewers at GameCentral praised the value for money: Bell said that Far Harbor was the best of the first three expansion packs for getting "the most bang for your buck", even taking into account the design flaws.